 The sampling approach that will be used as the basis to compare contamination levels in the environmental media to the health-based levels is defined in this WMP.
 The WMP will be subject to regulator review and approval under the procedures outlined in Section XX of the FFA for review and approval.
 The results will be compared against the contained-in, health-based levels listed above, and a contained-in determination will be made.
-Land Disposal Restrictions apply to media and debris that nolonger contain or are no-longer contaminated with RCRA regulated waste.
-Because data from previous sampling events indicate that conditions for C-746-U Landfill disposal likely are to be met, those characterization efforts will be undertaken at the same time as the sampling for the required constituents.
+Land Disposal Restrictions (LDRs) apply to media and debris that no-longer contain or are no-longer contaminated with RCRA regulated waste.
+Because data from previous sampling events indicate that conditions for C-746-U Landfill disposal potentially will be met, those characterization for C-746-U Landfill disposal will be undertaken.
+LDRs generally apply to media and debris generated from this project that no longer contain or no longer are contaminated with RCRA hazardous waste.
+The LDR treatment standard for TCE is below the contained-in level; therefore, if a contained-in determination is made, the LDR treatment standard also will be satisfied.